 What is “Insufficient Funds”?

-- “Insufficient funds” describes the account status that the account balance is not sufficient to cover all the transactions that draw money from it, for example, check payments, cash withdrawals, electronic payments, etc.
+- “Insufficient funds” describes a checking account’s status which is not sufficient to cover all the transactions that draw money from it, for example, check payments, cash withdrawals, electronic payments, etc.

-- Insufficient funds can lead to insufficient fund fees if the bank refuses the payment or overdraft fees if the bank accepts the transaction and overdraws the account.
+- Insufficient funds can lead to insufficient fund penalty/fees if the bank refuses the payment or overdraft fees if the bank accepts the transaction and overdraws the account.

 - Insufficient funds may result in legal issues, including criminal charges.